Scalable Data-Driven Basis Selection for Linear Machine Learning Interatomic Potentials: Results

+Additionally, two more ACE models were trained using ASP and OMP, both with the same maximum correlation order of 3 but a higher total degree of \( D_{\text{tot}} = 23 \), yielding a larger initial basis size of 13,695.
+In both cases, training was stopped once 5,000 active basis functions had been selected.
+An algebraic smoothness prior $\Gamma$ with $p = 5$ was employed in all ACE models.
 A key property of a robust interatomic potential is its out-of-distribution generalization performance.
 To evaluate this, the benchmark suite of property predictions from~\cite{PhysRevX.8.041048} was performed.
 It includes bulk diamond elastic constants, vacancy formation energies, surface formation energies for the (100), (110), and (111) surfaces, as well as formation energies for hexagonal, dumbbell, and tetragonal point defects in bulk diamond.
 The reference values for these properties were obtained via CASTEP~\cite{ClarkSegallPickardHasnipProbertRefsonPayne} density functional theory (DFT) calculations.

 For comparison, we included results from the GAP potential trained in~\cite{PhysRevX.8.041048} and the ACE BLR potential trained in~\cite{10.1063/5.0158783}.
 The computed values of these properties are summarized in Table~\ref{tab:Sicomparison}.

-These results demonstrate that the ASP and OMP solvers achieve accuracy comparable to the GAP potential and the ACE model trained using BLR, even when training is stopped at 2,500 basis functions—less than $50\%$ of the 5,434 basis functions used by the BLR-trained model.
+These results demonstrate that the ASP and OMP solvers achieve accuracy comparable to the GAP potential and the ACE model trained using BLR, even when training is stopped at 2,500 basis functions—less than $50\%$ of the 5,456 basis functions used by the BLR-trained model.

 The corresponding percentage errors of point defect energies relative to the DFT reference values are presented in Figure~\ref{fig:Sichart_lr}.
 The test illustrates how the accuracy of the model improves as the number of basis functions increases.
 This monotonicity of the error highlights the robustness of {ASP} for basis selection.
 Again we observe comparable or better accuracy than {BLR} while using significantly fewer basis functions.
 The result further underscores the advantage of sparsity-promoting solvers in balancing computational cost and predictive accuracy, demonstrating that a well-chosen subset of basis functions is sufficient for reliable property predictions.